capananj/Katalon/README.md

 ## Bugs List
 ### critical
 - when logged out, it still can change the user's profile
-- page navigation clicking any car model, the link can't open, 400 Bad Request (might be because car model id contain non-encoded special charactor which caused the url invaild, should use %7C instead of |)
+- page navigation clicking any car model, the link can't open, 400 Bad Request (might be because car model id contain non-encoded special character which caused the url invalid, should use %7C instead of |)
 - sometime it can not go back to the dash board page by clicking the top left corner icon
-- pagenation it allows to input page number, but doesn't work
+- pagination it allows to input page number, but doesn't work
 - cannot add comments?
 - view comments error because of the invalid car model id probably

 ### medium or minor
 - registration password restrictions are better to show to user in advance
 - User profile Gender the input should be restricted?
-- User profile Gender if ths input is long string, unknown error
+- User profile Gender if the input is long string, unknown error
-- User profile Age 0-95 make sence?
+- User profile Age 0-95 make sense?
 - User profile Age input 0 cannot be saved
 - User profile phone format no checking
 - User profile password change on "additional info" section?